F02925 – Respiratory Viruses Trial – Part 3

 - Sex: M & F

 - Medical History: Exclusions include but are not limited to: Pregnant or capable of becoming pregnant (e.g. period in the last 12 months or fertility treatment).
+Acute or chronic, lung, heart, liver or kidney disease.
 Fever of 38°C or higher, or active illness at time of vaccination.
-History of Guillain-Barré Syndrome (GBS).
-Uncontrolled or repeated seizures or neurological disorders.
+Active autoimmune disease requiring therapeutic intervention.
+History of dementia or any medical condition that moderately or severely impairs cognition.
+History of a severe adverse or allergic reaction (e.g., anaphylaxis) associated with a vaccine.
 Serious or unstable long-term illnesses.
-History of dementia or moderate to severe memory or thinking problems.
 Severe allergic reaction to any vaccine or to components of the study vaccine.
 Previous RSV, hMPV, or PIV3 vaccine at any time.
 Planned non-study RSV, hMPV, or PIV3 vaccine during the study.
 Received any other vaccine within 14 days before or 28 days after study vaccination.
 Participation in another clinical study within 30 days before vaccination or during the study period.
 Received immunoglobulin or blood products within 60 days before vaccination or planned during the study.
 Positive test for hepatitis B, hepatitis C, or HIV at screening.
-Known or suspected weakened immune system, based on medical history or exam.
-Grade 1 or higher abnormal lab test results (blood, urine, etc.), unless not clinically significant.
+Skin condition and/or tattoo that might interfere with the evaluation of the injection site on the upper arm.
 Any condition or risk that may interfere with the study or participant safety, based on the investigator’s judgment.

 Outpatient Visits

-- 5 visits including the screening visit plus 2 phone calls
+- 7 visits including the screening visit plus 4 phone calls over 2 years

 Payment/Remuneration